raymondji/commitstack/README.md

 ## Where does native Git fall short with stacking?

-Stacking natively with Git is completely doable, but cumbersome.
+Stacking branches natively with Git is completely doable, but cumbersome.
 - While modern Git has made updating stacked branches much easier with [`--update-refs`](https://andrewlock.net/working-with-stacked-branches-in-git-is-easier-with-update-refs/), other tasks like keeping track of your stacks or pushing all branches in a stack are left to the user.
 - Moreover, stacking also typically involves additional manual steps on Gitlab/Github/etc, such as setting the correct target branch on each pull request.

 ## How does `git stack` compare to `<other stacking tool>`?

-There are two main areas where `git stack` differs from most of the existing tools:
+There are two main areas where `git stack` differs from most existing tools:
 - `git stack` is designed to feel like a minimal addition to the Git CLI.
-It works with existing Git concepts and functionalty (like `--update-refs`), and aims to unintrusively fill in the gaps.
+It works with existing Git concepts and functionality (like `--update-refs`), and aims to unintrusively fill in the gaps.
 Unlike most stacking tools, it's also stateless, so there's no need to keep state in sync between Git and `git stack`.
 Instead, it works by automatically inferring stacks from the structure of your commits.
 - `git stack` integrates with Gitlab (and Github).
 I was surprised to find most of the [popular](https://graphite.dev/) [stacking](https://github.com/aviator-co/av) [tools](https://github.com/gitbutlerapp/gitbutler) only support Github.
 Besides `git stack`, some other projects I've found with Gitlab support include [git-town](https://github.com/git-town/git-town), [git-spice](https://github.com/abhinav/git-spice) and the new [`glab stack`](https://docs.gitlab.com/ee/user/project/merge_requests/stacked_diffs.html) CLI command.
 They all work pretty differently and have different feature sets.

 ## Limitations